RADIS: Remote Attestation of Distributed IoT Services: Problem Description

-By changing the control-flow of the Security Monitor device, the adversary is able to generate malicious software executions on the Security Monitor that can produce malicious data, and can influence the current behavior of the other interconnected devices.
+By compromising the Security Monitor device, the adversary is able to generate malicious software executions on the Security Monitor that can produce malicious data and can influence the current behavior of the other interconnected devices.
 As a consequence, the state of the Smart Door may be corrupted by the commands invoked maliciously from the Security Monitor to the Smart Door.
-For example, an $unlockDoor()$ command initiated as result of a control-flow attack can open the door even if the camera has not captured the image of a family member.
+For example, an $unlockDoor()$ command initiated as result of an attack in Security Monitor can open the door even if the camera has not captured the image of a family member.
 We thus argue that the Smart Door may have a genuine software, but its behavior is not legitimate if it is performing an unexpected operation due to the command or input that it received from a malicious code executed in the Security Monitor device.

-One could think to detect this attack by running a single-device control-flow attestation protocol on every device of the IoT system.
-Indeed, the evaluation of the results of control-flow attestation protocols, running on each individual IoT device, will report the malicious devices in the network.
-For example, the results of control-flow attestation protocols, running on each on the three devices of our scenario, would report the Security Monitor as a compromised device and the Smart Door in a legitimate state.
-However, control-flow attestation protocols, running on every device, cannot detect the devices that have been influenced by the attacker and forced into an incorrect state.
+To detect this attack, one could think to run a single-device control-flow attestation protocol on every device of the IoT system.
+Indeed, the control-flow attestation protocols, running on each individual IoT device, will detect the devices which contain corrupted control-flow information on their data memory.
+Since the adversary has modified only the value of one variable on the Security Monitor and has not performed any control-flow attack to any device, the control-flow attestation protocols, running on each of the three devices of our scenario, would report all the devices in a legitimate state.
+Hence, the control-flow deviation of the Smart Door remains undetected.

-To explain the details how the run-time attack occurs, Figure \ref{fig:service_sourcecode} illustrates the pseudo-code of the three services involved in the aforementioned service flow: $captureImage()$ $\rightarrow$ $checkImage()$ $\rightarrow$ $unlockDoor()$.
-Based on the instructions of this pseudo-code, for each service a Control Flow Graph is constructed, where each instruction is presented as a node of the graph, as shown in Figure \ref{fig:control_flow}.
-During the normal operation, each service follows the intended control-flow and then invokes a service call to the next device.
+To clarify the effect of an attack on a distributed service, in \autoref{fig:service_sourcecode} we illustrate the pseudo-code of the three services involved in the aforementioned service flow: $captureImage()$ $\rightarrow$ $checkImage()$ $\rightarrow$ $unlockDoor()$.
+Based on the instructions of this pseudo-code, for each service is constructed a Control Flow Graph, where each node of the graph presents an instruction, as shown in \autoref{fig:control_flow}.
+During the usual operation, each service follows the intended control-flow and then invokes a service call to the next device.